simulogics/prosperousuniverse-docs/content/_index.md

 The APEX Handbook is divided in two big sections:

-The [tutorials](tutorials) are a collection of step-by-step guides on different procedures such as setting up your company, making use of your spacecraft, forming a Corporation, etc. Tutorials 1 and 2 (2.1-2.5) cover the fundamentals, while tutorials 3-7 feature more advanced information.
+The [tutorials](tutorials) are a collection of step-by-step guides on different procedures such as setting up your company, making use of your spacecraft, forming a Corporation, etc. Tutorials 1 and 2 (2.1-2.5) cover the fundamentals, while the later tutorials feature more advanced information.

 The [wiki](wiki) is meant as a resource for everyone searching for concrete information on a topic.
 It is currently still its early stages.
 In the future, it will span different categories of sub-pages such as history, factions, celestial bodies, and more.